Stand up against hate crime

 What we’re doing to make the network safer

-We’re continuing to work with policing partners, British Transport Police and the Met Police, to make travelling on the network as safe as possible. 🤝
+We’re continuing to work with policing partners, British Transport Police and the Met Police, to help make travelling on the network safer 🤝

-Continued investment provides an extensive network of over 70,000 CCTV cameras and body worn video cameras for TfL staff.
+We have an extensive network of over 70,000 CCTV cameras and body worn video cameras for TfL staff.
 All TfL staff are trained on how to deal with incidents and they can report to the police on your behalf.
-Also, we fund over 2,500 police and community support officers on the network to help keep customers safe, tackle incidents and investigate reports.
+Also, we fund over 2,500 police and 700 TfL enforcement officers, helping to prevent crime and anti-social behaviour.

 An example of how TfL have prosecuted offenders: